Tag Archives for " police "

 Oh, and one more thing: the author’s writing displays a bonehead error that any competent editor or translator (or, for that matter, the author himself) should have caught: again and again, his characters address each other by name.
 Obviously, Adler-Olsen wants to be sure the reader understands who’s speaking to whom—or perhaps simply to remind himself.
 But there are far better ways to achieve that; more attentive novelists have found ways.
 It was this unfortunate error, as much as anything else, that caused me to stop reading Cara Black’s Aimee Leduc detective series set in Paris.
 I find the practice extremely annoying.

 Previously, I’ve reviewed all six of the earlier novels in this series, and all of them more favorably.
-You can access all six of them here or by searching on this site for the author’s name.
+Go to Jussi-Adler Olsen’s Department Q thrillers for links to my reviews of the whole series.
 You might also want to take a look at 48 excellent mystery and thriller series.

 The Fourth Durango by Ross Thomas